 Break the mold.
 Check out Tools To Become Fearless & Unstoppable.

 Some folks dreaming of Italian villas or Thailand’s beaches have only consumptive travel in mind.
 There are PLENTY of other travel blogs about that out there.
 If you’re just wanting to smash through your bucket list so you can have a trophy collection of experiences, I’m not your gal.

 - Half the Clothes is not a travel blog about me.
 It’s a transformative travel and personal development site.
 It’s a collection of stories to make you smile, laugh, and breathe sighs of relief that it hasn’t happened to you!

 - Half the Clothes is also not anti-40-hour-work-weeks.
 A solid group of folks in this world thoroughly enjoy their 40, 50, 60, 70 hour a week existence.
 They would never call what they do “the daily grind.”
 I used to trade my time for money at a rate of 50 to 80 hours per week.
-I still spend 40 to 60 hours a week focused on responsibilities to others, but I stopped earning money.
-The things I get instead (more on this in 2017!) are way more valuable.
+I still spend 40 to 60 hours a week focused on responsibilities to others, but I stopped doing it for money.
+The things I get instead are way more valuable.
 I love my life.
 Forty hours is only a problem when what you’re doing drains you of energy to do anything else.